 - Bachelor’s degree in computer science, engineering, or related field

-- Undergraduate coursework in calculus (two semesters) and programming
+- Undergraduate coursework in calculus (2 semesters) and programming

 - Official transcripts